- Swedish Railway Models

 The X2 is Sweden’s high-tech train with tilting ability on curves, and some dual-voltage examples running into Denmark also.
 Derived from the original X2000, the X2-1 and X2-2 were InterRegio versions, but since their first overhaul, all sorts of combinations of vehicles are run, now.

 - Heljan introduced the first model of the X2000 as individual cars with poor quality plastic bodies and equally poor performance (two Tenshodo motor-bogies on the power-car).
 It was an extremely limited edition.
-Following the commencement of X2 workings into Denmark, Heljan announced a modified version with better bodies and proper motors and drive mechanisms – similar to those fitted to the TMX/TMY locomotives, but have subsequently withdrawn these plans!
+Following the commencement of X2 workings into Denmark, Heljan announced a modified version with better bodies and proper motors and drive mechanisms – similar to those fitted to the TMX/TMY locomotives, but they have subsequently withdrawn these plans!

 - Jeco produced a metal model, with a price tag to suit.
 However, they have more recently produced a new version in plastic as a basic 4-car set with other trailers as separate items.
 More recently, Jeco has produced the model in the ‘Lynx’ and Chinese liveries, so maybe they will also produce the new (from 2021) livery deployed on the heavily refurbished units.